zoranbosnjak/asterix-specs/website/faq.md

   in `["I048", "020", "FOE/FRI"]`, where "slash" is part of the name.
 In this project, special characters are removed from item names.

+* Item `I021/271` (up to edition 2.1 of cat021) contains exception
+  to the normal *extended item* encoding rules.
+The first extension does not end with the `FX` bit.